Sri Samarth Ramdas pratishtha Hanuman

 The Third Battle of Panipat took place on 14 January 1761, at Panipat, between a northern expeditionary force of the Maratha Empire and the forces of the King of Afghanistan, Ahmad Shah Abdali, supported by two Indian Muslim allies—the Rohilla Afghans of the Doab, and Shuja-ud-Daula, the Nawab of Awadh.

-Marathas lost suzerainty over Punjab till north of Sutlej river to the Afghans.
+Marathas lost suzerainty over Punjab till north of the Sutlej River to the Afghans.
 Ahmad Shah Durrani vacated Delhi soon after the battle.
 Maratha expansion was checked for the time being.

-As result of this war, lose estimated that around 30,000-40,000 combatants were killed in the battle.
-This is no big thing but worst was to follow in form of another 40,000–70,000 non-combatants being massacred following the battle.
+As a result of this war, it was estimated that around 30,000-40,000 combatants were killed in the battle.
+This is no big thing but the worst was to follow in the form of another 40,000–70,000 non-combatants being massacred following the battle.

 Maruti becomes Dulya Maruti

-In memory of the Maratha commander of Panipat battle Sri Sadashivrao Bhau who lost his life in the battle a new peth Sadashiv peth was created in Pune in the year 1769.
+In memory of the Maratha commander of the Panipat battle Sri Sadashivrao Bhau who lost his life in the battle, a new peth Sadashiv peth was created in Pune in 1769.

 Dulya Maruti Mandir

 A second temple of Balaji facing Maruti's was added about this time by Makna a Badhai or cabinet maker.
 Around 1830, both the temples were renovated and a new concourse joining these temples was built.
-The cost of Rs.1500 was met by raising fund from among the people of Ganesh peth.
+The cost of Rs.1500 was met by raising funds from among the people of Ganesh Peth.
 The temple has a monthly grant of Rs.
 4 from the Parvati temple revenues.

-The above mentioned two shrines were made into a single temple.
-The open area between the shrine of Maruti and shrine of Balaji had been covered which acts a concourse for both the shrines.
-This hall is of thirty feet in height.
-Since Maruti shrine and Balaji shrine were designed as separate temples there is space around the sannidhi [gharbhagraha] for making circumambulation.
+The above-mentioned two shrines were made into a single temple.
+The open area between the shrine of Maruti and the shrine of Balaji has been covered which acts as a concourse for both shrines.
+This hall is thirty feet in height.
+Since the Maruti shrine and Balaji shrine were designed as separate temples there is space around the sannidhi [gharbhagraha] for circumambulation.
 Each of the sannidhi is around twenty feet square with separate entrances.
-The concourse is of forty feet in length and thirty feet wide.
+The concourse is forty feet in length and thirty feet wide.

 Dulya Maruti

-Lord’s bosom is decorated with a two strands of beads mala dropping upto his navel.
+Lord’s bosom is decorated with two strands of beads mala dropping up to his navel.
 There is another mala with a pendent.
-In His upper arm He is wearing a ‘keauram’ and in the wrist a ‘kankanam’ is seen.
-With His raised right hand He is showing ‘abhaya’ mudra and His left hand is resting on His hip.
+In His upper arm He is wearing a ‘keyuram’ and in the wrist, a ‘kankanam’ is seen.
+With His raised right hand He is showing ‘Abhaya mudra’ and His left hand is resting on His hip.
 The tail of the Lord is seen raised above His head with a curve in the end making a circle, adding beauty to the tail.

-He is seen wearing a turban in Maratha style of those [Shivaji] days.
-A straight looking face with huge beautiful and glorious eyes pouring out grace, Lord is adorable.
+He is seen wearing a turban in the Maratha style of those [Shivaji] days.
+A straight-looking face with huge beautiful and glorious eyes pouring out grace, Lord is adorable.

 Experience

-Dharshan of the Lord Sri Dulya Maruti has a telling effect on His devotee who will sure to regain all lost self confidence and achieve success in all the future endeavors, since Lord of this kshetra is ever compassionate.
+Darshan of the Lord Sri Dulya Maruti has a telling effect on His devotee who will be sure to regain all lost self-confidence and achieve success in all future endeavors since the Lord of this kshetra is ever compassionate.

 KINDLY RECORD YOUR VIEWS